-Jesus told this crowd the truth, when He called Himself 'the Bread of Life'.. for in Him was Life.
+Jesus told this crowd the truth when He called Himself, "the Bread of Life", for in Him was Life.
 In Him was Life everlasting.
 He was the Giver of Life, and He is the Sustainer of Life.
-When He referred to Himself as 'the Bread of Life', He was meaning spiritual Life - eternal Life.
-He came to bring hope for the lost, joy for the sorrowing, strength for the weak and encouragement for the downhearted.
-And He came to supply spiritual food for the hungry soul.
-Jesus came down to earth from heaven, to breathe new life into those who were dead in their sin and estranged from God.
+When He referred to Himself as, "the Bread of Life", He was meaning spiritual Life - eternal Life.
+He came to bring hope for the lost, joy for the sorrowing, strength for the weak, and encouragement for the downhearted.
+And He came to supply spiritual food for hungry soul.
+Jesus came down to earth from heaven to breathe new life into those who were dead in their sin and estranged from God.

 But the Lord could read their hearts.
 He knew that this carnally minded crowd did not believe His claims to be sent from God.
 They refused to believe in Jesus unless He produced a miracle.. equivalent to that of Moses - who 'fed' the children of Israel with manna for 40 years!
 The people of Israel didn't want just one meal of bread and fish, but a lifetime supply!

 They had missed the point of the loaves and fishes and their eyes were blinded to the truth.
-Although they were prompted to follow Jesus, it was only to gratify their earthly appetites and not to satiate for their spiritual poverty.
-"But as I told you before, you've seen Me and yet you do not believe."
-Jesus continued.
-"Everyone the Father gives Me will come to Me and the one who comes to Me I will never cast out".
+Although they were prompted to follow Jesus, it was only to gratify their earthly appetites and not to satiate their spiritual poverty.
+"But as I told you before, you've seen Me and yet you do not believe," Jesus continued.
+"Everyone the Father gives Me will come to Me and the one who comes to Me I will never cast out."

-Heavenly Father, thank You that the Lord Jesus set aside his position in heaven to come down to earth as a Man.. to dress Himself in human flesh and live a perfect life so that we might be redeemed by faith in His shed blood.
-Thank You that Jesus is the Living Bread of Life and that in Him is eternal life for ALL who believe on His name.
-Keep me from developing carnal desires and fleshly appetites, and I pray that I may feed in Him in my heart, by faith with thanksgiving and praise, all the days of my life, for His greater praise and glory - this I ask in Jesus' name, AMEN.
+Heavenly Father, thank You that the Lord Jesus set aside his position in heaven to come down to earth as a Man, to dress Himself in human flesh, and live a perfect life so that we might be redeemed by faith in His shed blood.
+Thank You that Jesus is the Living Bread of Life, and that in Him is eternal life for ALL who believe on His name.
+Keep me from developing carnal desires and fleshly appetites, and I pray that I may feed on Him in my heart, by faith with thanksgiving and praise, all the days of my life, for His greater praise and glory.
+This I ask in Jesus' name, AMEN.